hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

 the food are both easy, but without internal cleanliness and purity, these external observances are of no value whatsoever.
-In the list of qualities conducive to purity, as given by Ramanuja, there are enumerated, Satya, truthfulness; Ârjava, sincerity; Dayâ, doing good to others without any gain to one's self; Ahimsâ, not injuring others by thought, word, or deed; Anabhidhyâ, not coveting others' goods, not thinking vain thoughts, and not brooding over injuries received from another.
+In the list of qualities conducive to purity, as given by Ramanuja, there are enumerated, Satya, truthfulness; Ârjava, sincerity; Dayā, doing good to others without any gain to one's self; Ahimsā, not injuring others by thought, word, or deed; Anabhidhyā, not coveting others' goods, not thinking vain thoughts, and not brooding over injuries received from another.
 In this list, the one idea that deserves special notice is Ahimsa, non-injury to others.
 This duty of non-injury is, so to speak,